Skip to contents

 Warning

-When working with imagery, set moveCAN = FALSE because otherwise images for the Canary Islands may be inaccurate.
+When working with static map tiles, set moveCAN = FALSE.
+Otherwise, imagery for the Canary Islands may be inaccurate.

 library(mapSpain)